conan-io/docs/reference/binary_model/settings_and_options.rst

                       settings
                         os: Linux

-If we do the same thing with Windows, now the package ID will be diffent:
+If we do the same thing with Windows, now the package ID will be different:

 .. code-block:: bash
    :emphasize-lines: 3, 12, 16